 Steps taken for conservation of wildlife

 Sea turtle is one of the most endangered animals in the world.
-Due to their small population and decline in number a project was launched with the name of Sea turtle project in 1999.
+Continuous decline in sightings and population in 90’s led to the launch of project ‘Sea turtle’ in1999.
 This project aims at tracking the turtles for bringing them to breeding places and migratory tracks.
 Turtle’s breeding places should be monitored properly to decrease the death rate and help them to breed with speed.
 Sea turtle is one of the most beautiful sea creatures and many steps were taken by UNDP to protect them.

-Rule regarding protection of wildlife
+Rules & Regulations regarding protection of wildlife

 NGO’s and community